Hello! Are you planning a trip to Japan? Feeling overwhelmed?

 Transportation

-We used public transportation during our two weeks in Japan and it worked well.
-Buy a Welcome Suica card or a regular Suica card at an airport machine if your trip is based in Tokyo and other large cities.
-There are other cards (like Pasmo) that work the same way, but Suica worked well for us in Tokyo, Hiroshima, and Kyoto.
+We used public transportation during our two weeks in Japan, and it worked well.
+If your trip is based in Tokyo or another large city, buy a Welcome Suica card or a regular Suica card at an airport machine.
+Other cards (like Pasmo) work the same way, but Suica worked well for us in Tokyo, Hiroshima, and Kyoto.

 The Welcome Suica is a 28-day card designed for visitors.
-It has no deposit and you will not get a refund if it still has money on it at the end of your trip, so pay close attention to the balance.
-You need Japanese yen to purchase a Suica card.
+It has no deposit, and you will not get a refund if there is still money on it at the end of your trip, so pay close attention to the balance.
+You need yen in cash to purchase a Suica card.
 We started with 2,000 yen per person and added 1,000 more every 2-3 days.

 The Suica card can also be used at vending machines, convenience stores, and other places.
-We each used it 1-2 times a day to buy water bottles and soda for 100-200 yen per bottle.
+We used it daily to buy water bottles and soda for 100-200 yen each.
 I also used it on the washing machine at our first hotel.

-Consider a JR (Japan Rail) Pass if you will be taking multiple trips on the Shinkansen (bullet train) to other cities during your stay.
-The JR Pass is good for unlimited trips on the Shinkansen and local JR transportation lines.
-It's smart to do the math to find out if the JR Pass or buying individual tickets is the better deal for your trip.
+Consider a JR (Japan Rail) Pass if you will take multiple trips on the Shinkansen (bullet train) to other cities during your stay.
+The JR Pass works for unlimited trips on the Shinkansen and local JR transportation lines.
+Do the math to find out if the JR Pass or buying individual tickets is the better deal for your trip.

 We walked 15,000-20,000+ steps most days.
-Walking is the best way to experience Japan, so pack at least 2 pair of comfortable, broken-in walking shoes.
+Walking is the best way to experience Japan, so pack at least 2 pairs of comfortable, broken-in walking shoes.

 Do you need a Suica card if you have a JR Pass?
 YES.

-In our experience, most subway trains, buses, and street cars did not take the JR Pass unless they were specifically labeled “JR”.
-We used the JR Pass to get from Tokyo to Hiroshima to Kyoto and back to Tokyo.
+In our experience, subway trains, buses, and streetcars did not take the JR Pass unless labeled “JR”.
+We used the JR Pass to travel from Tokyo to Hiroshima to Kyoto and back to Tokyo.
 We got a 7-day JR Pass and activated it for the last 7 days of our trip when we were traveling outside Tokyo.

 Does each person need their own Suica card or JR Pass?
 YES.

 You tap in and out with the card at the beginning and end of every trip.
-The same card cannot be used for two people.
+Two people cannot use the same card.
 The automatic gates will freak out if you tap in or out twice.
-Children under age 12 pay less per ride, so purchase a Child Suica for them.
+Buy a less-expensive Child Suica for children under age 12.

 Related: What Does a Trip to Japan Cost?